 – What to say: Está pintudo.

-If you are a person of extremes, then Lake Titicaca should be at the top of your South America list.
+If you are a person of extremes, then Lake Titicaca should be at the top of your South America bucket list.
 Not only is it the biggest lake in South America, it’s the highest navigable body of water on the planet!
-An anomaly in the otherwise arid Andes, the lake is like an Andean oasis — both for wildlife, which is surprisingly diverse, and for people who have made the lake and it’s many islands central to a unique way of life.
+An anomaly in the otherwise arid Andes, the lake is like an Andean oasis — both in terms of wildlife, which is surprisingly diverse, and people who have made the lake and its many islands central to their unique way of life.

 4. Salar de Uyuni, Bolivia

 – What to say: ¡Qué churo/chura!

 This salt flat in western Bolivia is the ecological opposite of Lake Titicaca — it’s very very dry.
 The absence of any plant or animal life and its almost geometrically perfect flatness makes the Salar de Uyuni one of the most surreal and otherworldly places on Earth.
 For a similar experience, you could take a vacation to Mars, but this is your best bet for an earthbound substitute.